 Support Academic Integrity and Address Academic Offences

-Fanshawe College defines academic integrity as “the practice of holding oneself and others accountable for performing all academic work in an honest and ethical manner.”
-Both faculty and students have responsibilities related to academic integrity, and students have the right to appeal any decision related to an academic offence.
-These rights and responsibilities are outlined in Policy A136: Academic Integrity.
-You should review the College policy and your expectations for academic integrity with your students in your first class and with each evaluation.
+Fanshawe College defines academic integrity as being “accountable for performing all academic work in an honest and ethical manner.”
+Both faculty and students have responsibilities related to academic integrity (outlined in Policy A136: Academic Integrity), and students have the right to appeal any decision related to an academic offence.
+It's best to review the expectations for academic integrity with students in the first class and for each evaluation.
+For information on how to uphold and promote academic integrity in teaching and learning, review the Hub's AI and Academic Integrity module.
+Additionally, the Academic Integrity Office (academicintegrity@fanshawec.ca) offers the following services and supports:

-If you suspect that a student has committed an academic offence (i.e., cheated, or plagiarized, or used AI tools in an unpermitted way), your first step is to contact your academic manager and Program Coordinator.
+If you suspect that a student has committed an academic offence (i.e., cheated, or plagiarized, or used AI tools in an unpermitted way), your first step is to contact your academic manager or program coordinator.
 Visit the Fanshawe website for links to the web pages for each of the Schools and Regional campuses where you will find their contact information.